Sha95544/Data-Career-Job-Market-Trend-Visualization/README.md

 ![image](https://github.com/Sha95544/Data-Career-Job-Market-Trend-Visualization/assets/62758405/9c09540d-98c6-427d-8f86-f2a8f0bb2e4b)

-The next image depict columns with useful data for the final dashboard:
+The next image depict columns with useful data for the final dashboard.
+These show metrics such as the avergae salary of a participant, the industry they currently work in, and their favourite programming language etc.

 ![image](https://github.com/Sha95544/Data-Career-Job-Market-Trend-Visualization/assets/62758405/049f27e1-9f38-4558-93c9-7fda831df220)